PaulKinlan/paul.kinlan.me/source/_posts/2015-01-18-communications-apps-on-the-web.markdown

 want to talk to.
 Services like FaceTime and Skype are entirely possible in the browser.

 At the core, we have fixed many of the big issues.
-Today you can go and build WhatSnapChap just on the web and it can compete with the majority of communications apps today but there are some areas that still need to be
+Today you can go and build WhatSnapChap entirely on the web and it can compete with the majority of communications apps today but there are some areas that still need to be
 improved: